Come and explore Rotorua, the geothermal wonderland and New Zealand's favourite family holiday spot.

 Rotorua Motels (Self-Contained) - Accommodation.
 If you are looking for comprehensive travel information for Rotorua Motels (Self-Contained) including Cottages, Motel and Motor Lodge, you will find it here on AA Travel.

 Motel accommodation is great for independent travellers.
 If you like to have the option of cooking your own meals, doing your own laundry and having the essential comforts of a home while staying in Rotorua, motels are the best form of accommodation.
 There is a huge variety of motels all around the country, from the top of the North Island to Stewart Island, and a range of prices to suit most budgets.
 You'll find motels in main cities, along main travelling routes and near popular tourist attractions, as well as in off-the-beaten-track scenic locations.
 Most motel units have self-catering facilities with fully equipped kitchens.
 They also have a phone, TV, tea and coffee-making facilities and a private bathroom.
 They have made-up beds with all bedding supplied, and car parking.
 Breakfast (at an additional cost) can usually be ordered the previous night for delivery to the unit if required.

-There is an amazing selection of accommodation in Rotorua; Luxury lodges, suites, apartments; self-catering motels and motor inns, bed & breakfasts and holiday parks offering budget accommodation, campervan and campsites.
-There are backpackers lodges Seasonal discounts may apply.
-Some of the holiday parks also sell fishing licences.
-Pet friendly accommodation is available in Rotorua by arrangement.
+There is an amazing selection of accommodation in Rotorua: luxury lodges, suites, apartments, self-catering motels and motor inns, bed & breakfasts, backpackers, and holiday parks offering budget accommodation, campervan and campsites.
+Seasonal discounts may apply and pet-friendly accommodation is available in Rotorua by arrangement.
+Some holiday parks also sell fishing licences.